RockRottenSalad/wiz-build/README.md

 - Basic logging
 - Build file will recompile it self upon execution if source file has been edited
 - Memory managed via one fat malloc() which functions like a scratch allocator
+- Rule to compare binary version versus source file version for files besides the build tool itself

 ## To-do list
-- Implement assert that uses pre-defined macros for more verbose error handling
-- Rule to compare binary version versus source file version for files besides the build tool itself
+- Test what I currently have made by using it as a build tool for a small project
 - Maybe less hideous string macros(less hideous macros in general to be honest)
 - Documentation
 - Figure out what else to put here